TheRealAnonymous008/quartz/content/details/mathematics/probability and statistics/prob_stat/Random Variables and Probability Distributions.md

   &= \sum_{x_1} x \ P(x_1) \sum_{x_2} P(x_2\mid x_1) \dots \sum_{x_n} P(x_n\mid x_1,\dots,x_{n-1})
   \end{split}
   $$
-  Observe we expanded the joint distribution according to the [[Probability|chain rule of probability]]. hen, we manipulated the internals sums by pushing them out.
+  Observe we expanded the joint distribution according to the [[Fundamental Constructs of Probability Theory|chain rule of probability]]. hen, we manipulated the internals sums by pushing them out.

   Remarkably, for a Markovian process, the expectation collapses simply as